 Think about it.
 You have been harboring these emotions for days, months, or years all together.
 So it’s very natural for you to be highly sensitive to them.
 Don’t judge yourself for being sensitive.
 Realize that this it is superpower.

-By the end of this post you will understand this superpower very well.
-But let’s go step by step and first understand about the types of sensitivities we experience while meditating.
+By the end of this post, you will understand this superpower very well.
+But let’s go step by step and first understand the types of sensitivities we experience while meditating.

 Sensitivity can be of two types, the inner sensitivity and the outer sensitivity.
 Inner sensitivity is all about your thoughts, feelings and emotions, whereas the outer sensitivity is about the external stimuli which is constantly present at all times, such as, sounds and noises of the electronic gadgets around us, lighting in our rooms, and the temperature of the environment in which we are living.